Empress Walk

 The podium of the complex is a three-storey retail mall.
-It covers 240,000 sqft topped with a 95 ft dome, that highlights the longest unsupported escalator in North America to give access to the movie theatre from the ground floor.
+It covers 240,000 sqft topped with a 95 ft dome, that highlights one of the longest unsupported escalators in North America to give access to the movie theatre from the ground floor.
 There is a 3,035-seat Cineplex Cinemas movie multiplex featuring a state of the art IMAX Theatre.
 The lowest level has underground access to the North York Centre subway station.

 Above the retail complex are two 34-storey residential towers, known as the Pinnacle and Royal Pinnacle, with a total of 745 units between them.
 Major retail anchors inside Empress Walk include Loblaws, LCBO, Shoppers Drug Mart, Cineplex Cinemas, PetSmart, and Dollarama.

 History

 Since the 1970s, local politician Mel Lastman wanted to turn central North York into a second downtown for Toronto.
 Until 1998, a separate city from Toronto with the regional government of Metropolitan Toronto.
 Lastman began a wave of development proposals that eventually led to a large number of high-rise and government buildings being constructed along Yonge Street, leading to the creation of North York Centre within the larger existing neighbourhood of Willowdale.

 Menkes Developments Ltd. constructed many of the condominium complexes in North York Centre including, Gibson Square, Ultima, Broadway.
 It initially proposed the development in the early 1990s, Toronto Centre for the Arts and other developments were already underway in North York at the time.
 In the mid-1990s, Menkes put forward a proposal for a mall and residential complex in the center of North York Centre.
 This move coincided with the 1998 Toronto amalgamation where the surrounding cities and one borough became part of the City of Toronto.
 While controversial, many districts such as North York prospered in the years following the move.

 Empress Walk was built as part of Mel Lastman's bid to create a downtown in North York to rival Toronto's.
 Empress Walk remains a hub of activity, while also spurring on new condominium projects being built north and south of it today.
 Its residential building, which was completed at the same time as the retail complex, was for decades one of the tallest buildings in North York until being surpassed by newer developments such as the Hullmark Centre.

 Empress Walk and other major developments in the nearby area meant North York Centre became a second central business district for the City of Toronto from the 1990s onwards.
 The plans for Empress Walk meant that the North York Centre station could be integrated with the new mall, giving residents of the towers access to the Toronto subway system.